RuffLogix/RuffLogix/README.md

-# 👋 Hi, I'm Ruff (Teejuta Sriwaranon)
+# 👋 Hi there, I'm Ruff (Teejuta Sriwaranon)!

-📞 Reach me on Discord at RuffLogix#6914.
+📞 Connect with me on Discord at RuffLogix#6914.

 ## 💻 About Me

-I'm Ruff, a passionate explorer in the realms of artificial intelligence, blockchain, and web development.
-My journey in theoretical computer science fuels my love for solving intricate problems and delving into the beauty of algorithms.
+🐰 I'm a curious little rabbit deeply passionate about exploring the fascinating worlds of Artificial Intelligence, Blockchain, System Programming, and Web Development.
+My journey into the realm of technology began with a keen interest in understanding how these fields intertwine to shape the future.

 ## 🔥 Achievements

+Throughout my journey, I've had the privilege of achieving notable milestones:

 - 🥉 Bronze Medal (16th Thailand Olympiad in Informatics - 2020)
 - 🥈 Silver Medal (17th Thailand Olympiad in Informatics - 2021)